hane-smitter/react-spinners/README.md

 # react-loading-indicators

-A kit of wonderful _loading indicators_ to portray behind scene progress to the waiting system users.
+A kit of elegant _loading indicators_ to enhance waiting experience of users when your system has something to do in the background for a while.

 Built with Typescript.
 Type safety and improved DX guaranteed.